-Completed in 2017 by Bjarke Ingels Group, Copenhill is a 41,000m2 waste-to-energy plant with an urban recreation center and environmental education hub.
-The building, which is now an architectural landmark, embodies the notion of sustainability aligning with Copenhagen’s goal of becoming the world’s first carbon-neutral city by 2025.
+Completed in 2017 by Bjarke Ingels Group, CopenHill is a groundbreaking project that redefines what a waste-to-energy plant can be.
+This 41,000m2 facility not only efficiently converts waste into energy but also features an urban recreation center and environmental education hub for the community.
+CopenHill has quickly become an architectural landmark, embodying the notion of sustainability and aligning with Copenhagen’s ambitious goal of becoming the world’s first carbon-neutral city by 2025.

 CopenHill Power Plant Technical Information